DataSpi/itl-inno-award-2023/README.md

             ├── app.py:                   Creating a web app using Streamlit ├── htmlTemplates.py:         The html_templates for Q&A interface in app.py
             └── models_testing.py:        Testing models on huggingface

+# Quick start

+> More information will be updated later

 --------
 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>